 Across all organizations, people working in a collaborative atmosphere often come close to one another and end up becoming good friends or rivals.

 Internal feuds are common, particularly in small workplaces where people need to share smaller spaces and will come into contact with each other much more often.

 Whenever conflict arises, the leader has to address it by acting as a guardian and friend to the team.

-A leader needs to be able to accommodate to each person’s differences where possible, and take necessary measures for reconciliation.
+A leader must be able to accommodate each person’s differences where possible and take necessary measures for reconciliation.

 7. Encourage Brainstorming

 As a business leader, you do not need to be diplomatic or crafty in handling people’s issues all the time.
-Sometimes you can just let them speak their mind and be straight about the issues and concerns that are bothering them.
+Sometimes you can just let them speak their mind and be straight about the issues and concerns that bother them.

 This helps in easing out the overall atmosphere.
 Brainstorming ideas and expressing opinions in workplaces is also a way to boost creativity and foster innovation.